projectestac/odissea/html/filter/wiris/README.md

 **Note:** More details on the `thirdpartylibs.xml` file.

+## Contributing

+We would love for you to contribute to this project and help make it better.

+As a contributor, the guidelines we would like you to follow are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Technical Support

 If you have questions or need help integrating MathType, please contact us (support@wiris.com) instead of opening an issue.

 ## Privacy policy

-The [MathType Privacy Policy](http://www.wiris.com/mathtype/privacy-policy) covers the data processing operations for the MathType users.
-It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://wiris.com/en/privacy-policy) still applies to MathType users.
+The [MathType Privacy Policy](https://www.wiris.com/en/mathtype-privacy-policy/?utm_source=github&utm_medium=referral&utm_campaign=readme&utm_content=integrations) covers the data processing operations for the MathType users.
+It is an addendum of the company’s general Privacy Policy and the [general Privacy Policy](https://www.wiris.com/en/privacy-policy?utm_source=github&utm_medium=referral&utm_campaign=readme&utm_content=integrations) still applies to MathType users.

 ## License

-MathType filter by [WIRIS](http://www.wiris.com) is licensed under the [GNU General Public, License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+MathType filter by [WIRIS](https://www.wiris.com/en/terms-of-use/?utm_source=github&utm_medium=referral&utm_campaign=readme&utm_content=integrations) is licensed under the [GNU General Public, License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).